-- in-patient and day-patient treatment and associated specialists' charges - out-patient surgical procedures - · radiotherapy and chemotherapy - one computerised tomography (CT), magnetic resonance imaging (MRI) or positron emission tomography (PET) scan - unlimited follow-up CT, MRI and PET scans performed within eight months after related, eligible in-patient or day-patient treatment, or after a related eligible out-patient surgical procedure - up to £1,000 of benefits for out-patient diagnostic tests, out-patient consultations (including post-operative consultations), therapists', physiotherapists', acupuncturists' and practitioners' charges - up to 28 days a year for in-patient and day-patient mental health treatment - up to £1,500 of benefits a year for out-patient mental health treatment.
+- inpatient and day patient treatment and associated specialists' charges - outpatient surgical procedures - radiotherapy and chemotherapy - one computerised tomography (CT), magnetic resonance imaging (MRI) or positron emission tomography (PET) scan - unlimited follow-up CT, MRI and PET scans performed within eight months after related, eligible inpatient or day patient treatment, or after a related eligible outpatient surgical procedure - up to £1,000 of benefits for outpatient diagnostic tests, outpatient consultations (including post-operative consultations), therapists', physiotherapists', acupuncturists' and practitioners' charges - up to 28 days a year for inpatient and day patient mental health treatment - up to £1,500 of benefits a year for outpatient mental health treatment.

-Saga HealthPlan Saver Plus 4 and Saga HealthPlan Saver Plus 6: With a '4 Week Wait' or '6 Week Wait' plan, if the NHS can give you the hospital treatment you need within four/six weeks of the specialist who would oversee the private treatment confirming that it is needed, then you must use the NHS.
+Saga HealthPlan Saver Plus 4 and Saga HealthPlan Saver Plus 6: With a '4 Week Wait' or '6 Week Wait' plan, if the NHS can give you the hospital treatment you need within four/six weeks of the date the specialist recommends the private treatment then you must use the NHS.
 For more information, please see the 'Benefits table' section starting on page 5 and the 'Your cover for cancer treatment' section starting on page 19.